redpesk-labs/red-pak/docs/5-Config-yaml-files-good-practices.md

 - Execfd: User bash command STDOUT as var value
 - Remove: Skim existing environment

-### Hierarchical constraints
+### Environ hierarchical constraints

-The contraints are similar to export contraints, a environment variable cannot be overload by a child.
+The constraints are similar to export constraints, a environment variable cannot be overload by a child.

 ```yaml
 #  parent